ngohgia/chest-xray-segmentation/README.md

 # Transfer-Learning for Automated Detection of Lung Opacities

-By Gia Ngo, Matthew Pool, Jianlin Zhou
+By Gia Ngo, Matthew Pool, Jianlin Zhou for EE5970 - Machine Learning with Biomedical Data

 Predict bounding boxes of lung opacities in chest X-ray images using UNet with encoder backbone transfered from ResNet34